krivard/codalab-worksheets-wiki/Quickstart.md

+This document will in five minutes show you how to upload a program, a dataset, and execute your first run in CodaLab.

-After signing up for a CodaLab account and signing in, click on `My Home` (your home worksheet, which is like your home directory).
-Let's do a simple sorting example.
+After signing up for a CodaLab account and signing in, click on `My Home` in the top-right navigation bar.
+This takes to your home worksheet (named something like `home-pliang`, which behaves like your home directory. directory).

-### Step 1: Uploading bundles
+### Step 1: Upload files

-Create a file on your local computer called `a.txt` with the following contents:
+Create a file on your local computer called `a.txt` with the following contents (with your favorite editor):

     foo
     bar